jwround/RhYme-Website/content/technology/product.md

 ***A unique combination of molecules***

 Actinowax™ is a unique source of both branched- and odd-chain wax esters, which have been shown to improve and strengthen the cutaneous barrier, smoothing skin and preventing transepidermal water loss (1, 2).
 Indeed, the wax esters of Actinowax™ are highly similar to those found on human skin and hair (3, 4).
-As we age, our body produces reduced amounts of wax esters (5), by replacing them, products that incorporate Actinowax™ may prevent and reverse signs of ageing.
+As we age, our body produces reduced amounts of wax esters (5).
+By replacing them, products that incorporate Actinowax™ may prevent and reverse signs of ageing.

 *<b>A prebiotic for healthy skin</b>*